LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/pushnotifications.md

     openssl pkcs12 -nocerts -out keyWithPassword.pem -in key.p12
     ```

-7. Enter a passphrase for the keyWithPassword.pem file, which you for the the RSA .pem key.
+7. Enter a passphrase for the keyWithPassword.pem file, which you use for the the RSA hostkey.pem key.

-8. Create the RSA .pem key and enter the passphrase used in the previous step.
+8. Create the RSA hostkey.pem key and enter the passphrase created in the previous step.

     ```bash
     openssl rsa -in keyWithPassword.pem -out hostkey.pem
     ```

 ### Step 5.
 Configure push notifications in LiveEngage
+In this step, you add the dev-cert.pem and hostkey.pem to LiveEngage.

 1. Log into your [LiveEngage account](https://authentication.liveperson.net/login.html?lpservice=liveEngage&servicepath=a%2F~~accountid~~%2F%23%2C~~ssokey~~).